Skip to main content

 About

 New Face On The Block is a single player simulation game with horror, mystery and thriller themes.
 It was developed by Yellow Basement Games and was released on February 2, 2026.
-It received very positive reviews from players.
+It received positive reviews from players.

 A psychological home-invasion horror set in the bleak year of 1992, focusing on tension, atmosphere, and an immersive soundtrack.
 The story involves elements of a cult, rituals meant to reach the dead, and the haunting presence of those who should have remained in the past.